Monica255/Divent-APP/README.md

 # Divent - Dicoding Event App

-Divent is an Android app that provides information about upcoming and finished events from Dicoding, a popular learning platform offering courses and seminars.
+Divent is an Android app that provides information about upcoming and finished events from Dicoding, a learning platform offering courses , sertifications and seminars.
 The app uses real API data from Dicoding and presents it in a user-friendly interface with features such as dark mode, event search, and daily reminders.

 ## Features
 - **Home**: Displays upcoming and finished events.